 Your employer can call any employee to a disciplinary hearing if they think you have done something wrong (ideally they should talk to you informally first if the circumstances are appropriate).
 Your employer will use the disciplinary hearing as a way of explaining to you what they think you have done wrong, ask for your side of the situation; at the end they will explain what improvement (or other outcome) there needs to be.

 Employees have a legal right to request that a fellow worker or Trade Union official can accompany them to grievance and disciplinary hearings.
 However, following a recent 2009 Court of Appeal decision, that is still subject to Appeal (so ongoing), there may be certain situations where a qualified LEGAL representative may be able to accompany the employee at a disciplinary hearing – mostly where there is a contractual right to legal representation in regulated professions and the outcome of the hearing could deprive them of their right to practice their profession.

 See our article here on the common mistakes that Employers make when holding disciplinary meetings.
 In ‘Should Employers fear the office party‘ we look at problems that can occur at office parties and other types of misconduct inside and outside of work, and the steps Employers should take to handle this.
-You can read our advice about using Social Media/networking and work here.

 You can get advice, if you face disciplinary action, from your employers HR/Personnel department or a relevant manager, a union if you are a member, your local Citizens Advice Bureau (CAB), or by contacting ACAS on 08457 474747.